-- 1. The first infringement in the Fourth Group, is penalized by a Black Card (exclusion from the competition, suspension from the remainder of the tournament and for the following 60 days of the active season (1 September World Championships for the Juniors, and 1 September World Championships for the Seniors), whether current or forthcoming or both).
-However, a team excluded from a tournament because of a black card imposed on one of its members is not excluded as a team from the following competitions, but it may not select the penalized fencer. - 2.
+- 1. The first infringement in the Fourth Group, is penalized by a Black Card (exclusion from the competition, suspension from the remainder of the tournament and for the following 60 days of the active season (1 September World Championships for the Juniors, and 1 September World Championships for the Seniors), whether current or forthcoming or both). - 2.
 Furthermore any black card awarded at a competition of the FIE or at a competition organized by any Confederation which has subscribed to the FIE disciplinary code shall be reported within 10 days to the President of the FIE, for him to assess whether the severity of the offence committed warrants the sending of the report made by the FIE supervisor or by the Bout Committee to the president of the Legal Commission, requesting him to establish a Disciplinary Tribunal to determine if penalties in addition to those imposed at the competition should be imposed.